-Statutory instruments are issued for each financial restriction in force.
-An order will be made freezing the assets of a person or entity, where a financial restriction is imposed.
+Statutory Instruments are issued for each financial sanctions regime (e.g. DPRK, ISIL/Daesh).
+An order can be made freezing the assets of a person or entity, where a financial restriction is imposed.
 It is unlawful to make payments to or allow payments to be made to that designated person or entity.